KimbaRiRi/kimbariri.github.io/_notes/Interest/fencing.md

 ### Sabre - Fencing

-All I found is that Fencing may not be a ND-friendly sport.
+All I found is that Fencing may not be a ND-friendly sport.%% I found is that Fencing may not be a ND-friendly sport. -->